okyeron/fates/hardware/BOM.md

 PJ302M jacks are available from [Thonk](https://www.thonk.co.uk/shop/3-5mm-jacks/ ), [Synthcube](https://synthcube.com/cart/3-5mm-mono-jack-pj302m-rt-angle-hex-nut) and [Modular Addict](https://modularaddict.com/pj302m-jacks) among other sources.
 Or you can get the alternate CUI MJ-3536 jack listed below from Mouser.

 Raspberry Pi 3B+ or 4B can be purchased from a number of sources such as [PiShop.us](https://www.pishop.us/product/raspberry-pi-4-model-b-1gb/), [Adafruit](https://www.adafruit.com/product/3775?src=raspberrypi), [CanaKit](https://www.canakit.com/raspberry-pi-3-model-b-plus.html?cid=usd&src=raspberrypi&src=raspberrypi), [Element14](http://www.newark.com/49AC7637?src=raspberrypi), etc.
+Mouser also now carries Pis (although a bit more expensive), but you might make up the difference on shipping

 ENC4 is optional and is not functional for norns right now.
 If you want to use Orac later, get 4 encoders.